 But the main trade-offs are price and the possibility of the pad popping or losing air.
 Most come with repair kits, but it’ll still be rough in the middle of the night going through that.
 If you want a really lightweight and small packing inflatable sleeping pad, you’re looking at spending $130-$200 vs $40 for the closed cell pads.
 They can also be pretty noisy depending on the make & model.

 I use the Nemo Tensor Insulated Mummy version, which is super comfortable.
-It was pretty noisy the first couple times I took it out, but has since quieted down.
+It was pretty noisy the first couple of times I took it out but has since quieted down.
 The insulated part can be a little hot in the summer but I got this with fall/cooler weather hiking in mind so no regrets there.
-One thing I do wish I had done though, was get the wide version instead of the mummy version.
+One thing I do wish I had done though, was to get the wide version instead of the mummy version.
 When sleeping on my back and because of the pad height, my elbows fall off the pad.
 It can be annoying and uncomfortable.
 But I’ll generally sleep like a vampire to solve that issue. (kind of joking, but really, that’s what I do)